halcyonardency/sensu_dell/README.md

 # sensu_dell

 This is a Sensu check (dell_check.rb) designed to verify status of several components of a dell server.
-This removes the need to have NRPE (Nagios) installedi and wrapping a Perl script which wraps openmanage.
+This removes the need to have NRPE (Nagios) installed and wrapping a Perl script which wraps openmanage.
 Yo dawg, I heard you like wrapping..

 ## Requirements